stochnet/stochnet.github.io/d2r/frenzy-barbarian.md

 # Frenzy Barbarian build

-Bow Amazon build was one of the most classic and fun builds in D2R.
-The damage of this build was greatly reduced, but it remains a very fun build to play and feels very different from other builds.
+Frenzy Barbarian is a physical-damage based build that can solo everywhere (often slowly) in 8-player games.

 ## Character stats

-- Strength: Enough to wear all gears (particularly bow).
+- Strength: Enough for gears.
-- Dexterity: All other points.
-This determines the damage of this build.
+- Dexterity: Enough for gears.
-- Vitality: None.
+- Vitality: All other points.
 - Energy: None.

 ## Skills